 - It is now possible to drill out casing flotation equipment with PDC bits using rotary or turbine drilling techniques.
 This eliminates the need to perform a separate casing clean-out trip (check also tripping pipe procedures).
 This will only be attempted if the next section of the open hole is suited to PDC drilling.

-- On exploration/appraisal wells, when the nature of the formations are uncertain, it may be advisable to drill out the float shoe and float collar equipment and open hole with a re-run or repaired PDC bit in the first instance.
+- On exploration/appraisal wells, when the nature of the formations is uncertain, it may be advisable to drill out the float shoe and float collar equipment (shoe track) and open the hole with a re-run or repaired PDC bit in the first instance.

-- It must be certain that there is no junk, such as rock bit teeth or side coring bullets, lying below the casing shoe.
+- It must be sure that there is no junk, such as rock-bit teeth or side coring bullets, lying below the casing shoe.
 The risk of casing accessories producing junk must also be taken into consideration.

-- Beware of damaging a PDC bit where there is a high dogleg in the shoe track.
+- Beware of damaging a PDC bit with a high dogleg in the shoe track.

-- Consideration should be given to usage of non-rotating float and plugs.
+- Consideration should be given to the usage of non-rotating float and plugs.